Normal Testosterone Levels In Men: The Definitive Guide

 It is a well-researched fact that testosterone levels tend to fall with age (3).

-Although this drop is more likely a result of a man’s behavioral and health changes rather than of aging itself (4), accounting for age provides a more accurate measure towards what range you should shoot for.
+Although this drop is more likely a result of a man’s behavioral and health changes rather than of aging itself (4), accounting for age provides a more accurate measure towards what range you should aim for.

 Most labs don’t break down the reference range based on age, but luckily we have access to a few studies that have done just that: